lindsayjgc/ScannerApp/Sprint1.md

 - [ ] Setting up accounts for users (including authentication and authorization of accounts)
 - [ ] Storing allergen and dietary preference information about users
 ## Accomplished
+We were able to accomplish most of what we planned to do.
+We were successful in setting up account creation for users, as well as the ability to login to the website. (finish)
 ## Didn't Work
+(finish)